Walk Like a Man (The Sopranos): Synopsis

 A.J. struggles with depression after his breakup with Blanca.
 He quits his job at the pizzeria, sulks around the house, and makes comments suggesting thoughts of suicide.
+Carmela persuades him to start therapy.
+Tony tells Dr. Melfi he was going to permanently quit therapy but decided against it in light of A.J.'s problems.
+He laments that his son has inherited his "rotten fucking putrid genes".

-Attempting to help him, Tony has A.J. attend a party at the Bada Bing with "the two Jasons" – Jason Gervasi and Jason Parisi.
-As he accompanies them from one party to another, he begins to associate with a profitable sports betting business they are running at school.
-At one frat party, they use A.J.'s SUV to take a kid who owes them money into the woods.
+Tony persuades A.J. to attend a party at the Bada Bing with "the two Jasons" – Jason Gervasi and Jason Parisi.
+Carmela is angry at first, but is later satisfied to see that A.J. is socializing again.
+He begins to associate with a profitable sports betting business they are running at school.
+At a frat party, they use A.J.'s SUV to take a kid who owes them money into the woods.
 They pour sulfuric acid on his toes while A.J. helps hold him down.
-Tony tells Dr. Melfi he was going to permanently quit therapy but has decided against it in light of A.J.'s problems, and laments that A.J. has inherited "my rotten fucking putrid genes."

 Tony speaks to FBI Agents Harris and Goddard about Ahmed and Muhammad, who have stopped visiting the Bada Bing, and gives them the cellphone number one of them had used.

-Christopher and Paulie are selling stolen power tools through a hardware store belonging to Christopher's father-in-law, and dividing the take.
-However, Christopher is seeing the others in the crew less than before.
+Christopher and Paulie are selling stolen power tools in a hardware store belonging to Christopher's father-in-law, and dividing the take.
+However, Christopher is seeing the other members of the crew less than before.
 At a barbecue that he and Kelli host, Tony tells him that his absence from Soprano family gatherings could be seen as a lack of commitment; Christopher reminds him that he is avoiding such meetings to keep his sobriety, as there is always alcohol around.
 He tells Tony that his father, Dickie Moltisanti, wasn't much more than "a fucking junkie."